Deploying the App-V Sequencer and configuring the client

 You can use Group Policy to configure the client settings for the App-V client and the Remote Desktop Services client.

-To manage the ADMX template, perform the following steps on the computer that you will use to manage Group Policy.
-This is typically the Domain Controller.
+To manage the ADMX template, perform the following steps on the computer that you'll use to manage Group Policy.
+This computer is typically the Domain Controller.

 - Save the .admx file to the following directory: